IP Guidance

 Official Fees

-The official fees related to patent prosecution are indicated in the following table.
+The official fees for patent prosecution are outlined below.

 Patent application fee via PCT 14000